dan-holmes/MyPortfolio/README.md

 - I write code that is easy to change
 - I can justify the way I work
 - I grow collaboratively

+*Credit: Based off and forked from Dan Gyi's repo.
+A previous Makers student.*